alexandra-simeonova/drafts/content-guidelines.md

 # Content Guidelines

-These guidelines can be used to create Kyma documentation.
+These guidelines can be used to create Luigi documentation.

 ## Audience

-The audience of the Luigi docs are developers or managers interested in a micro frontend UI solution.
+The audience of the Luigi docs are developers or managers interested in implementing a micro frontend UI solution.
 It is assumed the reader already has basic knowledge of web development.

 ## Strategy

-The purpose of documentation is to explain concepts and provide step-by-step instructions on using Luigi.
+The purpose of documentation is to explain concepts and provide step-by-step instructions on how to use Luigi.

 Give practical examples of features whenever possible.
-The users should be able to see clearly how to use certain features.
+The users should be able to see clearly how to use a given command/property.
 Point to the [Luigi fiddle](https://fiddle.luigi-project.io/) as a tool where users can experiment with features.

 ## Formatting

 Documentation for Luigi is written in **Markdown**.

+* Code snippets
-Code snippets must be surrounded with the Markdown code block tag and the programming language should be specified.
+must be surrounded with the Markdown code block tag and the programming language should be specified.
 For example:
 ```javascript
 Luigi.setConfig({
   routing: {